Yahoo Mail scans your inbox for receipts, but its competitors don't

 The practice isn't new for Yahoo, and users noticed that Oath gave itself the right to read your emails in its updated privacy policy in April.
 What makes it remarkable now is that Oath is marketing this ability to advertisers at a time when competitors in email don't do the same thing.

-In 2017, Google said it would no longer scan users' emails for advertising purposes.
+In 2017, Google said it would no longer scan users' consumer email accounts for advertising purposes.
 Microsoft said it's never done so, and it even famously called out Google in 2013 for the practice in an ad warning email users not to get "Scroogled."
 (That doesn't mean the companies aren't scanning your email for other purposes, like blocking viruses.)

+In response to a request for comment, Oath directed CNET to its privacy policies, privacy dashboard and a website detailing the policies of all its properties, including Tumblr, Yahoo, HuffPost and AOL.

 The scanning isn't done by people, according to the Journal's report.
 Instead, Oath uses algorithms to identify commercial emails and scan them for keywords that could tell the company something relevant about your purchasing habits.
-The company lets users opt out of the email scanning.
+The company lets users opt out targeted ads based on email scanning.

 Discuss: Yahoo Mail scans your inbox for receipts, but its competitors don't